mariosza/university/README.md

 # University
-Welcome to my (very incomplete) collection of academic projects, assignments, labs, and resources I used as an undergraduate compsci student.
+Welcome to my (very incomplete) collection of academic projects, assignments, labs, and resources I used as an undergraduate compsci student 😉

 ## Table of Contents
 1. [Courses](#courses)